 In the fever-pitched briefing and counter briefing in the run into the SDSR, one of the potential routes to cut costs was to reduce the scope of the parachute assault capability.
 This takes place against a backdrop of a serious shortage of Hercules aircraft means that current qualification training is suffering and rumours of merging with the Royal Marines.

-The fact that the Parachute Regiment hasn’t made an operational jump for decades is always trotted out when the rivals of the Regiment return to their annual pastime of trying to get it disbanded.
-We never seem to say the same thing about torpedoes or anti aircraft missiles but the Parachute Regiment remains under threat.
+The fact that the Parachute Regiment hasn’t made an operational jump for decades is always trotted out when the rivals of the Regiment returned to their annual pastime of trying to get it disbanded.
+We never seem to say the same thing about torpedoes or anti-aircraft missiles but the Parachute Regiment remains under threat.

 It is a reasonable question to ask, is 16AAB anything more than an extremely effective light infantry unit and what is the future of its airborne aspect?

 Although I am not convinced of the utility of the strategic raiding concept for a number of reasons, there is some logic behind it, would it make sense therefore to reinforce capability.

 Proliferating and increasingly capable surface to air missiles mean that airdropping will remain a niche capability, only viable in a limited set of circumstances but it is an important niche and when it’s gone, the capability is gone.